OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Method Tracing

-_Note:_ The following [section](#Setting-up-a-Network-Testing-Environment) assists tremendously with the dynamic analysis process.
+> The section [Setting-up-a-Network-Testing-Environment](#Setting-up-a-Network-Testing-Environment) assists tremendously with the dynamic analysis process.
 As this is a basic guide, the two sections are separate as each can be used on its own.
 For advanced purposes, it is essential to combine the knowledge gained from both sections.

 ### Setting up a Network Testing Environment